singhseema123/bamazon/README.md

 4. Setup MySQL server and MySQL workbench from the following link: https://dev.mysql.com/downloads/workbench/ and setup configure your connect method, hostname, user id, and password on the Database->Connect to Database tab.
 5. Setup the product schema and set the products in the products table by running the following sql commands:

-Create a MySQL Database called `bamazon` and a products tables:
+Create a MySQL Database called `bamazon` and a products and a departments table:

 DROP DATABASE IF EXISTS bamazon;
 CREATE DATABASE bamazon;